KZeillmann/GildedRose/README.md

 First an introduction to our system:

-- All items have a _sell_in_ value which denotes the number of days we have to sell the item
+- All items have a _sellIn_ value which denotes the number of days we have to sell the item

 - All items have a _quality_ value which denotes how valuable the item is